AmpliconSuite/CoRAL/README.md

 `coral [mode] [mode arguments]`

-The modes are as follows:
+The run modes are as follows:
-1. `seed`: Identify and filter copy number gain regions where amplifications exist
+1. `seed`: Identify seed amplified intervals (copy number gain regions) with input genome-wide CN calls.
-2. `reconstruct`: Perform breakpoint graph construct and cycle decomposition on the amplified seeds.
+2. `reconstruct`: **The main running mode of CoRAL**.
+Perform a complete reconstuction of breakpoint graph and cycle extraction from seed amplified intervals.
-3. `plot`: Create plots of decomposed cycles and/or breakpoint graph sashimi plot.
-4. `hsr`: Identify candidate locations of chromosomal homogenously staining region (HSR) integration points for ecDNA.
-5. `cycle2bed`: Convert the [AmpliconArchitect](https://github.com/AmpliconSuite/AmpliconArchitect) (AA) style  `*_cycles.txt` file to a .bed format.
-The AA format is also used by CoRAL.
-6. `cycle`: Run the cycle extraction algorithm on a previously generated breakpoint graph.
+3. `cycle`: Run cycle extraction on a previously generated breakpoint graph.
 NOTE: This requires the breakpoint graph to be generated with CoRAL v2.1.0 or later, as we require `path constraints` and `amplicon intervals` to be included in the provided `*_graph.txt` file.
+4. `plot`: Create plots of cycles/paths from cycle extraction and/or breakpoint graph sashimi plot.
+5. `hsr`: Identify candidate locations of chromosomal homogenously staining region (HSR) integration points for ecDNA.
+6. `cycle2bed`: Convert the [AmpliconArchitect](https://github.com/AmpliconSuite/AmpliconArchitect) (AA) style  `*_cycles.txt` file to extended `.bed` format.
+The AA format is also supported by CoRAL.

 ## 1. ```seed```